Exodus 26

 in the Most Holy Place

-And place the table
+And place the table outside the veil

 on the north side of the tabernacle

-and put the lampstand
+and put the lampstand opposite the table

-opposite it on the south side
+on the south side

 The Curtain for the Entrance

-for the entrance to the tent
+For the entrance to the tent

-woven of blue, purple, and scarlet yarn
+embroidered with blue, purple, and scarlet yarn

 and finely spun linen

-five posts of acacia wood
+Make five posts of acacia wood for the curtain

-with gold hooks
+Overlay them with gold hooks

-cast five bronze bases for them
+And cast five bronze bases for them

 This is a draft of the Berean Study Bible.
 Please send all comments and recommendations to bereanstudybible@aol.com.